 North America has almost three billion fewer birds now than it had fifty years ago.
-Can you believe it?
-Birds are in danger, and they are calling for our help.
-But humans are often the source of the harm!
+It may be hard to believe, but birds are in danger, and they are calling for our help.
+Sadly, humans are often the source of the harm!
 What can we do to help save them?

-This nonfiction picture book is part of a prize-winning series designed to inform young readers about a wide range of environmental issues and to present ways people can help protect animals and their natural habitats.
-An ideal choice for birders, scientists, environmentalists, and nature lovers.
+This nonfiction picture book is part of the prize-winning A Place for… series designed to inform young readers about a wide range of environmental issues and to present ways people can help protect animals and their natural habitats.
+An ideal choice for young birders, scientists, environmentalists, and nature lovers.

 “An accessible introduction to environmental issues…effective and engaging… Bond’s acrylic illustrations depict realistic scenes with a crisp vibrancy.
 Put this one in the hands of budding scientists, environmentalists and nature lovers.” ―Kirkus Reviews